kieron76/kanye-quotes/README.md

 # Post Installation Config

+Ensure that the `.env` file is the one based on `.env.example`

-Migrations need to be run.
+Migrations need to be run and an app key generated.
 Within the environment:

 ```
 php artisan key:generate